 - actively contributing to setting policy and strategic direction, defining goals, setting targets and evaluating performance

-- monitoring whether the service complies with its governing document, whether it meets Citizens Advice standards and how well the advice needs of the local community are being met
+- monitoring whether the service complies with its governing document, whether it meets Community Advice standards and how well the advice needs of the local community are being met

-- supporting the development of Citizens Advice Ards and North Down through participation in agreed projects
+- supporting the development of Community Advice Ards and North Down through participation in agreed projects

-- actively seeking to further the strategic objectives of Citizens Advice Ards and North Down, and acting in its best interests at all times
+- actively seeking to further the strategic objectives of Community Advice Ards and North Down, and acting in its best interests at all times

 - maintaining confidentiality about any sensitive or confidential information received in the course of duties as a trustee.